inkytonik/kiama/README.txt

 investigating embedding of language processing formalisms such as grammars, parsers, rewriters and analysers into general-purpose programming languages.

-This document provides a short overview of Kiama and how to build it.
-See "Licensing" for information on distributing Kiama and including it in your programs.

 IMPORTANT NOTE: Kiama is a research project, it's early days and the code is undergoing heavy development, so many details will change.
 Consult with us before you rely on it for serious work.
 We make no guarantees about the